-(2) Includes cash in short-term investments and cash in the endowment and other long-term investments, in addition to the amounts identified as Cash and Cash Equivalents on the Consolidated Statement of Financial Position at fiscal year-end.
+Real Assets investments include private real estate funds and other investments expected to function as hedges against inflation.
+Includes cash in short-term investments and cash in the endowment and other long-term investments, in addition to the amounts identified as Cash and Cash Equivalents on the Consolidated Statement of Financial Position at fiscal year-end.